White Water Rafting in Colorado with Kids: Is It Safe & Worth It?

 The equipment included:

-wetsuits
+• wetsuits

-splash jackets
+• splash jackets

-life jackets
+• life jackets

-helmets
+• helmets

 You simply wear swimwear underneath, which makes things easier once you get wet.

-Typical Age Limits for Rafting in Colorado
+What are the Age Limits for Rafting in Colorado?

-Age limits vary depending on the river section and water conditions.
 For beginner family rafting trips on Clear Creek, the minimum age is typically around: 6 years old in normal water conditions.
 During periods of higher water flow in spring, the minimum age may increase slightly.
 For most tours, rafting works best for school-aged children who are comfortable in water and able to follow instructions.

 If you're deciding whether Colorado suits your family overall, our guide Is Colorado Good for School-Aged Children? explains why the state works particularly well for kids in this age group.

-The tour lasted around three hours in total, including preparation and safety instructions.
 There were several start times available throughout the day, and we chose the 8:15am departure, which worked well before the midday heat.
 One of the reasons we chose this operator was that they also offered zip lining experiences in the same location, making it easy to plan a full day of activities.
-After finishing the rafting trip before lunchtime, we walked into Idaho Springs for a sandwich and a short break before returning for our afternoon zip lining session.

 You can read more about that experience in Zip Lining in Colorado with Kids: Our Honest Experience.

-This was something we were curious about before booking.
 In reality, the rafting felt exciting but not extreme.
 Most of the time we were paddling along the river with beautiful views of the Rocky Mountains around us.
 The rapids became more energetic when we went over a few bumps in the river, but there were no big drops or moments that felt dangerous.

 Years ago I went rafting in New Zealand on a much more intense river where the boat actually flipped.
 This Colorado experience was completely different.
 The raft felt very stable and there was no sense that it might tip over.
-I would describe the trip as mild white water rafting — exciting enough to feel adventurous but controlled enough that families can relax and enjoy the ride.
-You will definitely get wet though.

 Can You Take Photos While Rafting?

-In theory you can bring a waterproof camera or phone, but in practice it’s quite difficult.
-Because you're constantly paddling and moving through the river, there are very few moments where you can safely stop and take pictures.
 Most operators offer professional photo packages, which capture your raft passing certain points along the river.
 We decided to purchase the photos afterwards, and it was worth it for the memories.

-What to Bring for a Rafting Trip
+What to Bring for a Rafting Trip?

 Although the operator provides most of the essential equipment, there are a few things families should bring.